Ariel Schrag: Adam

-Adam is coming-of-age story which follows Adam, a seventeen-year-old boy who comes to New York City to live with his older sister for the summer of 2006.
+Adam is a coming-of-age story which follows Adam, a seventeen-year-old boy who comes to New York City to live with his older sister for the summer of 2006.
 Adam is straight and cisgender, but is introduced to the LGBTQ community of New York through his sister, an LGBTQ advocate.
 During his stay, he becomes attracted to a gay woman.
 After being mistaken for a transgender man, he decides to maintain the deception to date the woman.

 In an interview with The Rumpus, Schrag stated that she was inspired to write Adam while working on the third season of The L Word.
 All of the writers on that season were lesbian women except one straight, cisgender man, Adam Rapp.
 Schrag found the situation unusual and imagined Rapp going to gay bars pretending to be a transgender man to collect material for writing on the show.
 She decided to write a novel based on the concept, initially picturing the character Adam as an adult male.
 Eventually she decided that it would be in poor taste, and revised the character as a love-struck teenager, stating she believed it was more sympathetic that way because "a teenager is clueless".
 She also mentioned having lesbian friends who were attracted to trans men, and thought that "a teenage boy could clean up if he got in there."
 Overall she was interested in the challenge of trying to write about a character doing inappropriate things but remaining sympathetic.
 In an interview with Brooklyn, she stated she was "intrigued by the idea of taking a standard YA formula — awkward teen boy finds love for the first time — and subverting it with unexpected explicit and hopefully thought-provoking content about gender and sexuality."